moshemarciano/napp.alloy.adapter.restsql/README.md

 Then add the `sqlrest.js` to `PROJECT_FOLDER/assets/alloy/sync/`.
 Create the folders if they dont exist.

-Use the `debug` property in the above example to get logs printed with sql statements and server respose to debug your usage of the sqlrest adapter.
+Use the `debug` property in the above example to get logs printed with sql statements and server response to debug your usage of the sqlrest adapter.

 ## New migration methods